Overview and Guidelines

 Program Approach

 We are particularly interested in supporting organizations that have a deep and consistent impact on their community of artists and music lovers.
 For this reason, we are asking applicants to submit an endorsement from a member of their community as part of the application.
-For organizations seeking general operating support, this endorsement could come from an artist, stakeholder, or audience member (see ‘Application Requirements’ section below).
+For organizations seeking general operating support, this endorsement could come from an artist, invested supporter (e.g. board member), or audience member (see ‘Application Requirements’ section below).
 For organizations applying to the Creation of New Work or Live Music for Dance strands, the endorsement should be a letter of support from the collaborating composer/ musician.

-Successful applicantwill exhibit some or all of the following traits
+Successful applicants will exhibit some or all of the following traits:

 Funding Areas